Welcome to the Worldwide Greathead family my One-Name Study - Person Page 106

 #2637, b.
 1763, d.
 12 April 1827

-William Harding was born in 1763.2 He married Mary Ward on 19 September 1793 in Burton Dassett, Warwickshire, England, Mary was the daughter of John Ward and Mary Weston.1,3,2 He died on 12 April 1827 in Sulgrave, Northamptonshire, England.2
+William Harding was born in 1763 in Sulgrave, Northamptonshire, England, his father was Francis Harding of Woodstock in Oxfordshire.2 William was educated at Wadham College in Oxford and passed his Matrix on 7 September 1780.3 He married Mary Ward on 19 October 1793 in Burton Dassett, Warwickshire, England, Mary was the daughter of John Ward and Mary Weston.1,4,2 William bcame curate at Burton Dassett and later Vicar at Sulgrave from 1805-27.3 William died on 12 April 1827 in Sulgrave, Northamptonshire, England.2

 Children of William Harding and Mary Ward